ericthelawrence/jekylldemo/index.md

   creditlink: http://texturelovers.com
 ---

-# Jekyll Demo site
+# A Jekyll Demo site

-An example of developing and maintaining a site using the [Jekyll Static site generator](http://jekyllrb.com/) which has the following benifits:
+You're viewing example site developed and maintained using the [Jekyll Static site generator](http://jekyllrb.com/) which has the following benifits:

-* Fast
+* Fast - No waiting around for PHP to run
-* Super Secure
+* Super Secure - it's just HTML
 * _FREE_ hosting using Github Pages
 * Automatic WYSIWYG via Prosio/Github
+* Powerful templating engine makes site updates a breeze
+* [Markdown](http://daringfireball.net/projects/markdown/) is fun to write... but you can use straight HTML or mix the two.